Framstag/libosmscout/README.md

 based on OpenStreetMap data.

 Supported platforms:
 * 32bit or 64 bit platforms in general are supported.
+We recommend 64 bit on desktop.
 * Requires a compiler that supports C++20.
 * Supported build systems are CMake and Meson.
 * Linux using recent versions of gcc or clang.